Resources and Help for Seniors

 - The National Council on Aging is a clearinghouse for information on topics and programs covering economic security and healthy living.
 571-527-3900

 ALCA has three types of membership.
-For its “Professional” membership, a consultant must have a degree in a related field and two or three years of supervised experience in the administration or supervision of client-centered services to the elderly and their families.
+For its “Professional” membership, a consultant must have a degree in a related field and have at least two years of supervised experience in the administration or supervision of client-centered services to the elderly and their families.

-In addition to the requirements for a Professional membership, an ALCA “Advanced Professional Member” must hold one of the following certifications: Care Manager Certified (CMC) from the National Academy of Certified Care Managers (NACCM); Certified Case Manager (CCM) from the Commission for Case Manager Certification (CCMC); Certified Advanced Social Work Case Manager (C-ASWCM) from the National Association of Social Workers (NASW); or Certified Social Work Case Manager (C-SWCM) from the National Association of Social Workers (NASW).
+In addition to the requirements for a “Professional” membership, an ALCA “Advanced Professional Member” must hold at least one current ALCA-approved certification, which include Care Manager Certified (CMC) from the National Academy of Certified Care Managers (NACCM), Certified Case Manager (CCM) from the Commission for Case Manager Certification (CCMC), Certified Advanced Social Work Case Manager (C-ASWCM) from the National Association of Social Workers (NASW), and Certified Social Work Case Manager (C-SWCM) from NASW.

 “Associate” ALCA members must have a related degree and be currently employed in the aging life care field.